StarterSquad/startersquad.com/_posts/2013-06-30-the-great-rewrite.md

 investors.
 The rewrite you really want to avoid is the one before you have an MVP that actually turns out to be viable.

 #### Just barely good enough
-X introduced the concept of *just barely good enough*.
+Scott Ambler introduced the concept of *[just barely good enough]((http://www.agilemodeling.com/essays/barelyGoodEnough.html))*.
 It's not about making crap and putting it live, it is about finding exactly what the minimum in MVP means technologically.
 And then doing the bare minimum, but no less.
 This is **hard**.
 If you do less than the bare minimum in any area, you'll have to make up for it with extra code in another.
 This extra code speeds up the code supernova process.
 It's better to do a little more than the bare minimum where it counts.

-eXtreme Programming techniques are awesome at helping developers to hug that wall.
+The [rules of eXtreme Programming](http://www.extremeprogramming.org/rules.html) are awesome at helping developers to [hug that wall](http://speeddemosarchive.com/quake/qdq/articles/WallHug/).
 Especially test driven development and reviewing and refactoring help a lot to keep sailing close to the wind.
 The good thing about TDD is that it keeps the option of fixing the code by refactoring open a lot longer.

 The other thing that really helps is modularity.
 It pays off to cut the code into modules and keep as many stateless as you can and keep only one or a few stateful modules.
-If the APIs between modules are clean, you can do modular replacements, and if the stateful modules are few and simple, it cuts down the migration problems when you have to change them.
-Be mindful that the effect of modularity is not to make a rewrite easier, but to allow less drastic continuous changes to prevent it.
+If the API's between modules are clean, you can do modular replacements, and if the stateful modules are few and simple, it cuts down the migration problems when you have to change them.
+Be mindful that the effect of modularity is not to make a rewrite easier, but to allow less drastic continuous changes to prevent needing a rewrite at all.

 If you're a business person, hopefully it has become clear that decisions to do a rewrite, but also decisions to prevent it, are as critical to business as the decision to add that new killer feature.
 If you're a developer, I hope that you'll have